sangwoo3/sangwoo3.github.io/index.md

 ## About Me

 Hello!
 I am a senior research scientist at [Tencent AI Lab](https://ai.tencent.com/ailab/nlp/en/index.html) , which I joined in 2021 after I graduated from the University of Central Florida.
 My research  focuses on the areas of summarization, information extraction,  document understanding and generation.
-I have also worked on Computer Vision, specifically action recognition based on videos during his Ph.D. and am interested in multi-modal grounding across NLP and CV.
+I have also worked on Computer Vision, specifically action recognition based on videos during  Ph.D. and am interested in multi-modal grounding across NLP and CV.

 ## 📝 [Resume](./assets/resume/Resume_Sangwoo_Cho.pdf)